Frequently Asked Questions

 Your monthly electricity usage is measured in kilowatt-hours (kWh).
 That is the total amount of kilowatt-hours that the electrical equipment in your home/business uses over the month.
 For example, if you use a 100-watt lightbulb for 10 hours a month, that would be one thousand watt hours or one kilowatt-hour.

 You can access your daily, hourly and monthly energy use by signing into My Account at Pepco.com.
 My Account has a variety of tools including comparisons to other similarly sized homes and customized energy savings tips.
 You can also sign up for usage alerts through text or email.
 As part of the pledge, you will receive Weekly Usage Reports (WURs) via email comparing your energy usage to your prior week’s consumption.
-You will begin receiving WURs on Wednesday, July 8th.
-These emails are typically sent each Wednesday at 9 a.m. from the email email@example.com.
+You will begin receiving WURs on Wednesday, July 7th.
+These emails are typically sent each Wednesday from the email [email protected].
 Your enrollment in the pledge will constitute your consent to receive the WURs and other pledge-related emails.

 Pepco is a founding partner in the pledge and will be conducting the energy use analysis for pledge participants.